Insights

 1. And finally, budget for unattended self-service solution security.
 Scrutinize the extent to which your provider can defend your deployment from data and other types of breaches.
 Will it be incumbent on your IT department or your supplier to ensure software patch capabilities, transaction data security (PCI / EMV), image management, and hosting security?
 And – will this be more cost-effective to replicate in-house, or leverage your supplier’s IT and Security Measures?

-End-game point of this Insights post – be comprehensive in your deployment budget.
+Be comprehensive in your deployment budget.
 It’s important to have all known expenses included in the initial budget expectations, rather than circling back for additions.
 The more holistically you plan, the more we love your odds for success!

 If you prefer to discuss your kiosk questions directly with us, feel free to let us know.